 Miriam "Midge" Maisel may be the star of Amazon's The Marvelous Mrs. Maisel, but her world is richly populated with vibrant, enchanting characters.
 One of the most captivating is Lenny Bruce, a real comedian played by Rectify's Luke Kirby.
-He's everything thing Midge is, but has yet to fully realize in herself — impetuous, uninhibited, electric — all traits that make for a fitting tribute to the controversial spitfire.
+He's everything thing Midge is, but has yet to fully realize in herself: impetuous, uninhibited, electric, all traits that make for a fitting tribute to the controversial spitfire he's based on.

-Much like Midge in The Marvelous Mrs. Maisel, that moxie got him into legal trouble, too, and per his website, Bruce was frequently arrested for obscenity.
+Much like Midge in The Marvelous Mrs. Maisel, that moxie got him into legal trouble, too.
+Per his website, Bruce was frequently arrested for obscenity.
 His 1964 trial, for which he was posthumously pardoned, has been cited as a landmark triumph for freedom of speech.
 He died at 40 in 1966 in the bathroom of his Hollywood Hills home.
 The official cause of death is listed as an “acute morphine poisoning caused by an accidental overdose.”
 Bruce and Harlow had divorced in 1959, but he was survived by their daughter, Kitty, who in 2008 founded The Lenny Bruce Memorial Foundation, a non-profit dedicated to drug and alcohol rehabilitation for women.
-Working closely with sober houses and treatment programs, the organization provides scholarships and education to combat addiction.
+Working closely with sober houses and treatment programs, the organization provides scholarships and education to combat harmful substance use.

-Based on his legacy, it's easy to see why Midge would be drawn to Bruce.
-He's talented and — at least in some circles — respected, but he's also raw, uncensored, and frank, a man far-flung from the mannered traditionalism of the Upper West Side's haut monde.
-He emanates the same sort of bold, unabashed charm Midge seems to channel, too, and after a lifetime of being told what to wear, where to go, and who to be, she seems happy — liberated, even — to have found someone who doesn't try to mold her, but simply lets her be.
+Based on Bruce's legacy, it's easy to see why Midge would be drawn to him.
+He's talented and — at least in some circles — respected, but he's also raw, uncensored, and frank, a man far-flung from the mannered traditionalism of the Upper West Side.
+He emanates the same sort of bold, unabashed charm Midge seems to channel, too.
+And after a lifetime of being told what to wear, where to go, and who to be, she seems happy — liberated, even — to have found someone who doesn't try to mold her, but simply lets her be.